richardvenneman/appsignal-docs/source/metrics/custom-metrics/dashboards.html.md

 ---
-title: "Custom metric dashboards <sup>Beta</sup>"
+title: "Custom metric dashboards"
 ---

-Custom metrics dashboards are in beta.
 Dashboards are currently configured using a YAML definition format (which will change in the future) on the ["Add Dashboards"](https://appsignal.com/redirect-to/app?to=metrics/new) page.

 These dashboards can be created based on [custom metrics](/metrics/custom.html) sent from apps integrated with AppSignal.
 Some metrics are automatically created by AppSignal based on request and background job data.